 - One Male and Multiple Females

-- Baby Crested Geckos
+- Baby Cresties

 If you have baby crested geckos, you can keep them in the same enclosure regardless of their sex.
 You can keep them together until they are sexually mature.